Life Alert Review Summary

 The classic Life Alert in-home system works best with regular phone lines.
 It will also work with VoIP services such as Vonage.
 It does not work with Magic Jack, though.
 The company does warn users that VoIP services could be less reliable.
 This is because unlike a regular land phone line, a VoIP phone connection depends on the internet connection working properly.

 Life Alert also offers newer product options that do not require a home phone line to work.
+Medical alert systems that do not require a home phone line have gained popularity in recent years, as more and more households have dropped their home phone services.

 Installation of the Life Alert service is done through professional technicians.
 This can be advantageous for users who are not sure about how to hook up the system on their own, or have a family member of friend help them.
 The downside side is that their service costs $95 to $200 to be installed, and you do not have a choice to forgo this.